“Why can’t I handle it myself? People who go to therapy are weak.”

 “I want to get the most out of therapy.
 What can I do to help?”

 I am so glad you are dedicated to getting the most out of your sessions.
-Your active participation, honesty and dedication are crucial to your success.
+Your active involvement, candidness, and perseverance are the key to your success.
 After all, we only see each other for a session a week.
-It’s the work you do outside of our sessions that will really help you see your personal growth and development.
+It’s the effort you put in outside of our sessions that will truly pave the way for your personal growth and development.

 “My partner and I are having problems.
 Should we be in individual counseling or couples counseling?”

 Are you feeling worried about your relationship?
 If you and your partner are both interested in working with me, I would love to start by working with both of you together.
 Once we’ve made progress, if one of you would like to continue with individual sessions, I’m happy to work with just one of you.
 It’s important to note that it’s not recommended to switch from individual to couples therapy with the same therapist due to potential trust issues.
 Let’s work together to strengthen your relationship and build a stronger foundation for your future.